eyashi/birdie/model.md

 ## Check if there are any bird sounds in the audio

 - Try to shorten the sample length trained on.
 40ms instead of 80.
-- Further filter out some of the channels.. create fewer filter buckets to reduce number of features.
+- Further filter out some of the channels.. create fewer hanning filter windows to reduce number of features.
 - Add a lot more convolutional layers as in birddet.py
 - What is LeakyReLU?
-- What is batch normalization
+- What is batch normalization?
 - More max pooling?
-- Why can't I end my dense layer in a 1?
+- Why couldn't I end my dense layer in a 1?
-- Activate with sigmoid?
+- Activate final dense layer with sigmoid?
-- Use binary cross-entropy instead of catagorical OH DUH
+- Use binary cross-entropy instead of catagorical DUH
 - Change the learning rate of Adam?
-- Try to use the callback function to end when improvement stops.
+- Use the callback function to end when improvement stops.
   - Do many epochs.
+Run overnight.
 - Actually export the model in the end !!!

 Current model with notes above for improvement: